 codes to bypass them in about 5 seconds, which

 is probably why the factory installs these systems for

 free.
-Sadly, many car dealers tell their customers that
+Sadly, many salesman at the car dealers tell their customers that

 because of this special transponder chip in their key .

 . . they do not need any extra security for their

 3. REMOTE STARTERS - These remote starters may be real convenient by starting your vehicle, warming it up in the winter or cooling it down in the summer, but please do not think for one moment that these systems are secure.
 There is absolutely no security at all with these systems.
 They can all be hacked and started with a Laptop or Scanner in seconds.
 READ MORE

 4. ALARM SYSTEMS - These systems have all just

 about run their course.
 The auto manufacturers do